MileHacker Logo

 Low Season Considerations

 Late May to June, crowds lessen slightly.
 You can see wisteria and hydrangea blooms.
-September is the transition from summer, with decreasing heat and fewer crowds.
+September is the shift from summer, with decreasing heat and fewer crowds.
 Winter (December - February), excluding New Year's holiday, sees fewer international tourists.

 Booking & Weather Alerts